-KAP -- 4-H record keeping4-Hers keep track of project information and complete end of the year records through the Kansas Award Portfolio (KAP) applications.
-A KAP should be completed for each project of which the 4-Her enrolled each year.
-A complete and verified KAP may result in a 4-Her qualifying for a project pin, purchased by Lyon County 4-H Council, to be awarded at the Achievement Celebration hosted in late October annually.
+4-Hers keep track of project information and complete end of the year records.
+A record should be completed for each project of which the 4-Her enrolled each year.
+A complete and verified record may result in a 4-Her qualifying for a project pin, purchased by Lyon County 4-H Council, to be awarded at the Achievement Celebration hosted in early November annually.

-Lyon County 4-Hers ages 14-18 must complete the senior state KAP form to be considered for the county champion award.
-The county champion KAP in each project area then qualifies for the Southeast Area KAP contest.
+Lyon County 4-Hers ages 14-18 must complete the senior state record form to be considered for the county champion award.
+The county champion record in each project area then may qualify for the Southeast Area record judging contest.

 Age specific forms are also available for Intermediate (9-13) and juniors (7-8) 4-Hers.
 These KAPs are should be completed and turned in to Club Leaders who sign off on the Checklist For Excellence In a 4-H Project Achievement Award document to indicate if the 4-Her earned a project pin for his or her record keeping skills.

-Club Leaders are responsible for collecting KAPs from their club members and then compiling the KAP totals.
-You must communicate with your club leader and follow his or her deadlines for turning in KAPs to them to qualify for a pin(s).
+Club Leaders are responsible for collecting project records from their club members and then compiling the record totals.
+You must communicate with your club leader and follow his or her deadlines for turning in recordss to them to qualify for a pin(s).

 If you are a new member, you will complete and sign the Membership Pin.
-If you have earned a pin in the past, please check out the 2014 Achievement Program to determine what pin you earn next.
-For 2014-2015, you may use the old versions at the top of the state 4-H website linked.
-In 2015-2016 there will be new forms, so take time to check those out to make sure you meet the requirements to earn the next pin.
+If you have earned a pin in the past, please check out the 2020 Achievement Program to determine what pin you earn next.